ttkorhonen/e3pages/docs/kb/guide/articles/9_dynamic_kernel_module_support.md

 ```

 When the DKMS source is ready, copy the DKMS source which contains the kernel
-module files and the dkms.conf file into:
+module files and the `dkms.conf` file into:

 ```console
 /usr/src/myModuleName-myModuleVerson/
 ```

+#### Go to top e3 wrapper directory and launch the build

 After the source has been copied, at the top of the e3 wrapper directory, do: